hammingweight/fim_sidecar/README.md

   563 root      0:00 ps aux
 ```

-The `ash` process, for example, is running within the `fim` container but the `http.server` process with PID 7 is running in the `helloserver` container.
+The `ash` process, for example, is running within the `fim` container but the `http.server` process with PID 7 is running in the `hello-server` container.
-Since the `fim` container is running with elevated privileges, we can access files on the `helloserver` container via symlinks in the `procfs` filesystem.
+Since the `fim` container is running with elevated privileges, we can access files on the `hello-server` container via symlinks in the `procfs` filesystem.
-Using the fact that the PID of a process running in the `helloserver` container is 7, we can access the `index.html` file by running
+Using the fact that the PID of a process running in the `hello-server` container is 7, we can access the `index.html` file by running

 ```
 / # cat /proc/7/root/home/hellouser/index.html
 Hello, world!
 ```

-We can try a similar experiment in the `helloserver` container by opening a `bash` shell
+We can try a similar experiment in the `hello-server` container by opening a `bash` shell

 ```
-$ kubectl exec -it helloserver -c helloserver -- bash hellouser@helloserver:~$ ps aux
+$ kubectl exec -it hello-server -c hello-server -- bash hellouser@hello-server:~$ ps aux
 USER         PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND 65535          1  0.0  0.0    972     4 ?
 Ss   10:00   0:00 /pause
 hellous+       7  0.0  0.1  19168 13512 ?
 Ss   10:00   0:00 python -m http.server